-- Supports a multimodal transportation system that efficiently moves people and goods, and connects neighborhoods within the City; - Minimizes energy use, greenhouse gas emissions, and service costs; - Conserves land, water, and natural resources; - Provides sufficient land area to accommodate growth likely to occur in Kirkland based on regional planning objectives and local goals; - Preserves cultural resources and supports new identified cultural resources; and - Promotes access to opportunity, particularly for: Black, Indigenous, and other People of Color communities; immigrants and refugees; people with low incomes; people with disabilities; seniors; renters; and communities with language access needs.
+- Supports a multimodal transportation system that efficiently moves people and goods, and connects neighborhoods within the City; - Supports, enhances, and increases access to 10-minute neighborhoods throughout the City; - Minimizes energy use, greenhouse gas emissions, and service costs; - Conserves land, water, and natural resources; - Provides sufficient land area to accommodate growth likely to occur in Kirkland based on regional planning objectives and local goals; - Preserves cultural resources and supports new identified cultural resources; and - Promotes access to opportunity, particularly for: Black, Indigenous, and other People of Color communities; immigrants and refugees; people with low incomes; people with disabilities; seniors; renters; and communities with language access needs.

-Policy LU-2.1: Support a range of development intensities in Kirkland that enables development to accommodate growth and supports equitable access to housing and jobs, while recognizing environmental constraints.
+Policy LU-2.1: Support a range of development intensities in Kirkland that enables development to accommodate growth and supports equitable access to housing and jobs, while recognizing and protecting environmentally sensitive areas.